nodemailer/nodemailer-web/content/smtp/oauth2.md

 });
 ```

-### 5\.
-Provide authentication details with message options
+#### 5\.
+Provide authentication details with message options {#example-5}

-Authenticate every message separately.
+This example demonstrates how to authenticate every message separately.
 This is mostly useful if you provide an email application that sends mail for multiple users.
 Instead of creating a new transporter for every message, create it just once and provide dynamic details with the message options.

+{{% notice info %}}
+Per-message specific authentication does not work in pooled mode
+{{% /notice %}}

 ```javascript
 let transporter = nodemailer.createTransport({